Energinet-DataHub/opengeh-wholesale/docs/architecture.md

 Sends result to actors when aggregation job is complete.

-As per integration design by the MessageHub domain the sender creates the necessary CIM XML RSM-014 documents and sends the path to the DataAvailable component of the MessageHub domain.
+As per integration design by the MessageHub domain the sender creates the necessary CIM XML RSM-014 documents and sends the path to the `DataAvailable` component of the MessageHub domain.
 This in turn enables the actors to peek and dequeue the messages.

 ### `e-sett-result-sender`

-Subscribes to job completed events and sends results to [eSett](https://www.esett.com/) for nordic imbalance settlement.
+Subscribes to job completed events and sends results to [eSett](https://www.esett.com/) for Nordic imbalance settlement.

 ## Selected Use Cases